BradleyA/Search-docker-registry-v2-script.1.0/README.md

     git clone https://github.com/BradleyA/Search-docker-registry-v2-script.git
     cd Search-docker-registry-v2-script

 Edit view-private-registry script, change PERSISTENT_REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY to the path to your registry storage filesystem root directry.
-It is the volume you used when start the registry for /var/lib/registry.
+It is the volume you used when starting the registry for /var/lib/registry.

      PERSISTENT_REGISTRY_STORAGE_FILESYSTEM_ROOTDIRECTORY="<your registry storage filesystem root directry>"